 Mr. Kuijpers is a very experienced banker with an extensive knowledge of the Dutch and European banking regulatory framework.
-Mr. Kuijpers is very familiar with the operations of a foreign subsidiary of an international bank and cooperative banks.
+Mr. Kuijpers is very familiar with the operations of foreign subsidiaries of international and cooperative banks.
 He was, amongst others, managing director of Rabobank Ireland, director of Corporate Strategy and director of European affairs at Rabobank.
-He is currently also a supervisory board member of World Waternet.
+He is currently also a Supervisory Board member of World Waternet.

-Member - Mr. Hiroaki Fukuda (effective 6 May 2022)
+Member - Mr. Taro Kitabayashi (effective 21 April 2023)